timurrrr/RaceChronoDiyBleDevice/README.md

 ![Breadboard with jumpers](images/board_with_jumpers.jpg)

-OPTIONAL: this is is an alternative to use the 12V-5V stepdown and power from OBD port
+**ALTERNATIVE:** here with the 12V-5V stepdown to get power from OBD port

 ![Breadboard with jumpers optional](images/board_esposed_jumpers.jpg)